keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > GCP EU: [TODO Please insert the link for GCP EU]
 > Single tenant stack: All relevant information is available within your Production Design document.*

-Navigate to the login site of our Keboola platform here: [https://connection.keboola.com/admin](https://connection.keboola.com/admin).
+Navigate to the login site of the Keboola platform here: [https://connection.keboola.com/admin](https://connection.keboola.com/admin).
-After you log in, you'll see a list of projects you have access to.
+After you log in, you'll see a list of projects you can access.
 Click on the selected project name to access the project environment.

 #### Requesting a new project
-If you wish to develop your own use-cases in Keboola, please reach out to one of the Organization administrators mentioned above to create a project for you.
+If you wish to develop your own use cases in Keboola, reach out to one of the Organization administrators mentioned above to create a project for you.

-> *To request the creation of a new project, the requester should get in touch with a Keboola Administrator.
-> The Organization Administrator holds the exclusive role of managing Keboola projects.*
+> *To have a new project created, contact a Keboola administrator.
+Organization administrators are the only ones who can set up Keboola projects.*
 >
-> *The specific process may vary for each organization.
-In larger organizations, it is common to implement a questionnaire or form that users can use
+> *TThe way to request a new project might vary based on the company size.
+In larger companies, using a form or questionnaire for project requests is common.
-> to request a project.
-This form often provides administrators with additional details they may need for the project creation process.*
+> This helps give the administrators the extra information they need to create the project.*

 #### User termination
 Terminated users must be manually removed from all projects they are members of.
-Keboola Organization administrators can leverage Telemetry data
+Keboola Organization administrators can use telemetry data
-(refer to the [**Keboola Governance Guide**](/tutorial/onboarding/governance-guide/) for more details) to identify the projects and subsequently remove users from individual projects.
+(see the [**Keboola Governance Guide**](/tutorial/onboarding/governance-guide/) for more details) to determine which projects to remove them from.

-Alternatively, Project Owners can take the responsibility to remove terminated users from their respective projects.
+Or, project owners can remove the terminated user themselves.

-It's important to note that removing a user from a project will not affect any configurations created by them.
-Configurations will still remain usable and functional after the user is removed.
+***Note:** Removing a user from a project will not affect any configurations they set up.
+All their configurations will remain usable and functional after the user is removed.*

 ### Project Naming Conventions
 > *It is advisable to establish and uphold naming conventions for project names.
 The chosen names should be clear and indicative of the project's purpose.